Municipal Low-Energy Policies How-to

 - For equipment, consult Energy Efficient Equipment Standards for State Purchasing.

-Many New York municipalities purchase office products and equipment through New York State Office of General Services (OGS) procurement contracts.
-OGS contracts require ENERGY STAR® compliance and satisfaction of New York State's competitive-bidding requirements as outlined in General Municipal Law §103.
+Many New York municipalities purchase office products and equipment through New York State Office of General Services (OGS) procurement services.
+OGS contracts require ENERGY STAR compliance and satisfaction of New York State's competitive-bidding requirements as outlined in General Municipal Law §103.

 The OGS Aggregate PC Initiative helps with computer purchases.

 The State Electronics Challenge, modeled after the federal electronics challenge, is a voluntary program that encourages state, regional and local governments to develop green purchasing, operation and maintenance, and disposal policies for information technology equipment.
-Its web page provides step-by-step guidance on adopting the challenge.
+Its web page provides resources for electronics procurement, operation and maintenance, and end-of-life management.

 Waste Preventive Purchasing

 A green purchasing and procurement policy emphasizes products that are reusable, less toxic, energy efficient, and manufactured with recycled material.
-The following is a list of resources:
+The following is a list of resources that local governments can use to develop their own policies:

 - Purchasing for Waste Reduction: California Integrated Waste Management Board